 No aiming for an appropriate consideration of women when appointing the Management Board

 (Item 5.1.2, Paragraph 1, Sentence 2 of the Code)

-No disclosure of the private and business relationships of a candidate with the company, its representative bodies and any significant shareholder of the company when that person is proposed for election at the Annual General Meeting.
+No disclosure of the private and business relationships of each individual candidate with the company, its representative bodies and any significant shareholder of the company in the event of proposals for election at the Annual General Meeting.

 In QSC's opinion, the recommendation of the German Corporate Governance Code does not specify clearly enough which relationships of a candidate must be disclosed and the extent to which such disclosures are required to be made for proposed elections at the Annual General Meeting, in order to comply with the recommendation.
-In the interests of legal certainty with respect to future elections to the Supervisory Board, the Management Board and Supervisory Board have decided to declare a deviation from the recommendation.
-QSC is of the opinion that the existing disclosure requirements contained in Section 124, Paragraph 3, Sentence 4 and in Section 125, Paragraph 1, Sentence 5 of the German Stock Corporation Act ("Aktiengesetz") are sufficient to meet the informational needs of the shareholders and will, at an appropriate date in the future, investigate and decide - voluntarily and without tying itself to the Code's recommendation - whether to disclose additional information about candidates proposed for election at the Annual General Meeting.
+In the interests of legal certainty with respect to future elections to the Supervisory Board, the Management Board and Supervisory Board have decided to declare a divergence from the recommendation.
+QSC is of the opinion that the existing disclosure requirements contained in § 124 paragraph 3 sentence 4 and in § 125 paragraph 1 sentence 5 of the German Stock Corporation Act (“AktG”) are sufficient to meet the informational needs of the shareholders and will, at an appropriate date in the future, investigate and decide – voluntarily and without tying itself to the Code's recommendation – whether to disclose additional information about candidates proposed for election at the Annual General Meeting.